Starting Your Doctorate

 Funded by the German Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung, BMBF), there are 13 ‘organisations for the promotion of young talent’ in Germany, which award scholarships to doctoral students of all disciplines who have proven exceptional talent and personality.
 In most cases, applications are open to international candidates.
 Make sure to check this before considering applying.

 In addition to a fixed monthly stipend to cover your living costs, all foundations also offer non-financial support, such as summer schools, meetings, regional groups, and the like.
 The foundations differ in their social, political and/or ideological outlook.
 Take some time to find the foundation that fits your ideals and attitudes best!
-If you have already been accepted for a doctorate at Paderborn University, you can get in touch with the respecive liaison officer at Paderborn University (indicated on the websites of the respective foundations), who can put you in touch with current scholarship holders.
+If you are interested in applying for a scholarship, feel free to get in touch with the Jenny Aloni Centre for Early Career Researchers.

 The German Academic Exchange Service (Deutscher Akademischer Austauschdienst, DAAD) supports international researchers interested in doing research in Germany in multiple ways.
 They have their own scholarship database which you can browse on their website.